 The humble steamed pork bun, of course, originated in China, but is now widely sold throughout Japan and named butaman in Japanese.
 The delicious pork bun specialists at 551 Horai have brought Osaka some fame in the butaman game, with their headquarters proudly in the heart of Namba.
 It’s so popular that around a whopping 170,000 buns are sold each day!
 With juicy pork and spongy buns, the butaman are delicious every time, while their other dumplings, like gyoza, are also extremely tasty.
 Sold in sets of even numbers for good luck, it’s a must-try snack in Osaka.

 Negiyaki is yet another dish that the people of Osaka love, grilled on a teppanyaki hot plate.
 Another pancake-style food, negiyaki is made of negi (green onions) between thin layers of grilled batter, without meat and more crunch.
 It’s a popular form of konamono, a flour-based food, much like takoyaki and okonomiyaki.
 Konamono is well-loved and consumed regularly by Osaka's people, either in restaurants or at home.

 An ehomaki is a long tube of sushi, traditionally eaten during Setsubun (the bean-throwing festival) for good luck.
 Each year on February 3, you are meant to eat these “fortune rolls” all in one go while pointing in a particular direction (which changes each year) to ward off evil.
 Setsubun is celebrated throughout Japan, however, ehomaki originated in Osaka, made by street vendors in the mid-1800s.
 Bigger than your standard sushi roll, an ehomaki averages 6cm thick and 20cm long.
-These are filled with egg, fish, vegetables, or even pork cutlet.
+These are filled with eggs, fish, vegetables, or even pork cutlets.